Sridharanjaisankar/Software-Testing-Laboratory/EXP5.md

-# Ex.No: 5 Binary Search.
+# Ex.No: 5 Write a program in Python language to search a given element is present in the list using Binary search.
+Introspect the causes for its failure and write down the possible reasons for its failure.

 ### DATE:
 ### REGISTER NUMBER : 212222040158